Last updated on September 13th, 2021 at 03:41 pm

 The Turtle Hospital in Marathon

-This rehab center is a fascinating stop.
-Tickets are $25 for a 90-minute educational tour, but you can console yourself that your money is going to support the rehabilitation of magnificent endangered sea turtles.
+This Florida wildlife rescue center is a fascinating stop.
+Tickets are $27 for a 90-minute educational tour, but you can console yourself that your money is going to support the rehabilitation of magnificent endangered sea turtles.
 You’ll go behind the scene and see and hear the stories of many turtles, some of which are permanent residents because of severe injuries.
 Over the years, the Turtle Hospital has rehabilitated and released more than 1,000 turtles, not counting hatchlings.

 The Turtle Hospital

 Admission: $27 for adults; $13 for children 4 to 12.

 Reservations are recommended: 305-743-2552.
 Tours are on the hour from 9 a.m. to 4 p.m.